rashmisrm/MorphoGenie/ImagePreProcessing/README.md

 2. Copy relevant files: Place the extracted raw data files in the respective dataset folder.

 3. Run Pre-precossing steps

-	For single cell images, segmentation followed by other preprocessing steps are included in the *CropSeg.m*.
+	a.
+For single cell images () segmentation followed by other preprocessing steps are included in the *CropSeg.m*.
 Run the CropSeg.m from the directory 		spcific to the dataset you are performing preprocessing.
 This step saves singlecell images in a folder named *Cropped* in the current 		directory.

-4. For multiple cell images,
+ 	b.
+For multiple cell images,
 		i.
 Use batch processing code to generate masks using CellPose batch processing code *CellPose_Batch.ipynb* Details pertaining to using CellPose can be found here [Link](https://cellpose.readthedocs.io/en/latest/index.html)

 		ii.
 Use the Matlab code *CropSeg.m* to save the cropped images in the *Cropped* folder in the working directory
-		 a.
-Single Channel such as EMT saves the
+		 	- Single Channel such as EMT saves the
-		 b.
-Multiple channels datasets (Cell Painting): Processed Images are saved in 5 different folders corresponding to 5 channels.
+		 	- Multiple channels datasets (Cell Painting): Processed Images are saved in 5 different folders corresponding to 5 channels.
-		 c.
-Each folder contains images of chnell names after a unique cell id.
+		 	- Each folder contains images of chnell names after a unique cell id.
 For example.
 Cell #1 whose organells are arranged in 5 channels 			 is names as 1.png in all 5 channels.

 e.
 Use matlab code to create individual cell images, centered and noise free provided separately for datasets.